JochemTolsma/SNA-4-Social-Scientists/_book/01-intro.md

   -   The fill of the shape (no fill, pattern fill, solid fill) is a time-varying characteristic (e.g. music taste).
 -   The line between the shapes (no line, dashed, solid) signifies the strength of the relationship (e.g. romantic relationship)

 We could call the selection process 'Opposite Attracts' and we could call the influence process 'Circle beats square'.\ Let us focus on the selection process first.
-If there is not tie between the agents, you will notice that a tie will be formed (become stronger) between dissimilar agents.
-When a tie is present between agents, you will notice that a tie will be broken (become weaker) when agents are similar with respect to their time-varying characteristic.\ Let us now focus on the influence process.
+If there is no tie between the agents, you will notice that a tie will be formed (becomes stronger) between dissimilar agents.
+When a tie is present between agents, you will notice that a tie will be broken (becomes weaker) when agents are similar with respect to their time-varying characteristic.\ Let us now focus on the influence process.
 When a strong tie is present, you will notice that the square agents will assimilate to the time-varying characteristic of the circle agents.
 We do not know of course the mechanism behind this assimilation (or influence) process.
 Is it the square who (voluntary) adopts the behavior of the circle or does the circle forces the square to follow suit?

 ###  Implications

+Individuals - or social agents more generally (e.g. institutions, societies)  - are part of many different social networks.

+#### Theoretical implications

+A social network perspective may force to a rethinking of existing hypotheses and may lead to new research questions on the causes and consequences of social networks.
+That individuals are interconnected and hence that observations are (cor)related and characteristics of these observations co-vary is **theoretically interesting**.\
+It gives rise to a complete new type of research questions.
+Where normally our research questions refer to describing or explaining the variance between individuals (e.g. why individuals differ) a new set of research questions describe, compare and explain the covariance between individuals.
+For example, why connected people are more (dis)similar to one another than non-connected others.
+The social network functions as explanans in these questions.
+A different set of new research questions takes the social network itself as explanandum.
+These research questions aim to describe, compare and explain characteristics of social networks (e.g. with respect to size, composition, structure and evolution).

+#### Methodological implications

+That individuals are interconnected and hence that observations are not independent can be seen as a **nuisance**.
+That our observations are not independent violates many assumptions of analysis techniques that social scientists commonly apply (e.g. OLS).
+In order to correctly estimate the effects of interest we need to take these interdependencies into account with social network analysis techniques.\

+#### Data implications

+If we want to collect data on social networks, we need not only information on specific focal social agents (egos) but also on its relations with other egos (ego's alters) and information on characteristics of these alters.
+Is it ethical that we collect data on an alter via ego?
+What do we do if in a school class a pupil does not wish to participate in a study on bullying?
+Do we delete this child from our bullying networks altogether, thus both as sender and receiver of bullying relations?
+Collecting data on social networks gives rise to specific **ethical issues**.\
+If we want to collect data on complete social networks, the sampling unit is no longer an individual but the context in which these ties occur.
+How do we determine the boundaries of this context and how do we sample these.
+Collecting network data comes with specific **sampling issues**.\
+Network data also has a specific format (e.g. an adjacency matrix) and can become very big.
+How to wrangle these network data objects?
+Network data oftentimes lead to specific practical data **wrangling issues**.\

 ## What makes this course stand out?